 - You will now have 4 bottles of 1000mls each of First Developer, Colour Developer, Bleach/Fix and Stabilizer solutions

 - Halve the First Developer, Colour Developer, Bleach/Fix into 2 containers each of 500ml

-- Each 300mls processes 2 batches of 6 sheets
+- Each 300mls of working solution processes 2 batches of 6 sheets

 - You need to make small compensation times for processing the second batch -see table below.